DBBrowne/sei-project-three-frontend/README.md

 ## Overview
 ## System Design
-- Build reusable components where possible - the memory card and map components are used ins several places throughout the app, with a few switches for showing editing options.
+- Build reusable components where possible - the memory card and map components are used in several places throughout the app, with a few switches for showing editing options.
 - API follows the REST formula.
     - /trips/?tripId
     - /memories/?memoryId